monchoz/react-lottery/README.md

 ## What can you do?

-The app allows you to enter by sending any amount of ether.
-The winner gets picked randomly from a pool of participants.
+You can enter the contest by sending any amount of ether from your Metamask wallet.
+The winner will be selected at random from a pool of participants.

-A winner takes all the ether entered by the pool of participants.
+All the ether contributed by the pool of participants is transferred to the winner's wallet.

 ## Live Demo